-Liberals (the "left wing," often Democrats) are more apt to want government to be powerful enough to protect people from others taking advantage of them.
+Liberals (the "left-wing," often Democrats) are more apt to favor a bigger government.
+They want it to be powerful enough to protect people.
+They worry that powerful people or companies will take advantage of ordinary citizens.
 (Many distrust “big corporations.”)

-There's an excellent related TED talk by a conservative (also in clear, simple English) urging "Let's work together!"
+There's an excellent related TED talk, also in clear, simple English.
+A conservative urges "Let's work together!"

-You might also be interested in selections from John F. Kennedy's 1960 State of the Union address to Congress just after becoming president, when the U.S. was still getting used to being a major military power.
+Also related: selections from John F. Kennedy's 1960 State of the Union address to Congress.
+At the time, the U.S. was still getting used to being a major military power.
 (The link is to a page to practice academic vocabulary, which Kennedy used heavily.)

 It includes idioms explained near the top of the page.